department-of-veterans-affairs/gibct-data-service/README.md

  - School Certifying Officials: Contact information for the School's Certifying Officials
  - Zipcode Rates: Location specific payment rates.
  - Caution Flags: Warning messages specific to individual institutions.
-When generating a new preview or production version using the GIBCT, these objects are also versioned.
+When generating a new version using the GIBCT, these objects are also versioned.

 ### Archived Data
 All versioned data is archived using corresponding archive objects except for caution flags